The Wind is My Mother; The Life and Teachings of a Native American Shaman.

 by Bear Heart with Molly Larkin.

 “In 1987, I was ready to die.
 In a twelve-month period, I lost my business to an unscrupulous partner, filed for personal bankruptcy, my lover committed suicide and, after rebounding into a relationship with an old boyfriend, I was left for a nineteen-year old receptionist.
 My life was at its darkest point, and I had gone so far as to make a plan to end it.
 Then I met Bear Heart.

 “His words gave me hope, and my work with him since then has dramatically changed my life.
 It seemed only natural that a book on his teachings could inspire countless others just as he has helped and inspired me.”

 These are the opening paragraphs of my introduction to The Wind is My Mother.
 This beloved book had been in continuous print since 1996 and has been translated into twelve languages.
-The Berkley Publishing Group will re-release the paperback, along with an electronic version, in February 2012.
-This new release will include an Epilogue that starts with Bear Heart’s funeral in August 2008 and includes additional stories of his life.
+The updated version and e-book includes an Epilogue that starts with Bear Heart’s funeral in August 2008 and includes additional stories of his life.

 Bear Heart was, and I continue to be, very grateful that this book has been so meaningful to so many.